AI visibility · WordPress

 If you're not sure about any of these, that's what the audit checks first.

-Run a free site auditTick each one that's already true for your store.
+Run a free site auditTick each one that's already true for your site.

 Most GEO plugins generate an llms.txt file and stop there.